Supplier Relationship Management

 So, what do we mean by SRM and why do we believe is it so important?
 Simply defined, SRM is the strategic management of organisations who supply goods and services to your business.
 It is this discipline which helps to maximise value while also improving supplier performance.

-- inconsistent approach to supplier management across the organisation.
+- Inconsistent approach to supplier management across the organisation.

-- supplier under-performance versus agreed key performance indicators, largely driven by misaligned expectations and inadequate measurement.
+- Supplier under-performance versus agreed key performance indicators, largely driven by misaligned expectations and inadequate measurement.

-Taking annual spend and business criticality into account, Hawtrey Dene uses its segmentation tool to profile and assign an SRM category rating to each supplier.
+Taking annual spend and business importance into account, Hawtrey Dene uses its segmentation tool to profile and assign an SRM category rating to each supplier.
 These ratings ultimately dictate how each supplier is managed and who is responsible for the ongoing management.
 Our category ratings are:

 - Strategic – high value spend and business critical